ozharb/Wekend-client/README.md

 The app is meant for mobile use, but scales for desktop viewing.

-To check out the app, I suggest you  account so you can see the onboarding experience.
-But if you just want to view what the program looks like, you can use the demo account.
+To check out the app, I suggest you use the demo account using the crediantials below as well as create your own account to experience the registration process.

 #### Demo Account Details